nisayrdglll/denemee/README.md

   alt="Goo Web Server Logo">
   <hr>
 </div>
-<h1>What is Goo Web Server? </h1>
+<h1>What is GOO Web Server? </h1>

 <p>
-  "Goo Web Server" is a cross-platform web development environment available for both Windows and Linux operating systems.
+  "GOO Web Server" is a cross-platform web development environment available for both Windows and Linux operating systems.
 It allows you to develop web applications using the Apache2 web server, PHP programming language, and a MySQL database.
-Whether you are using Windows or Linux, Goo Web Server provides a user-friendly interface, including PhpMyAdmin, which simplifies the management of your databases.
-With Goo Web Server, you can seamlessly create and deploy web applications, taking advantage of the robust combination of Apache2, PHP, and MySQL on both Windows and Linux platforms.
+Whether you are using Windows or Linux, GOO Web Server provides a user-friendly interface, including PhpMyAdmin, which simplifies the management of your databases.
+With GOO Web Server, you can seamlessly create and deploy web applications, taking advantage of the robust combination of Apache2, PHP, and MySQL on both Windows and Linux platforms.
 </p>
 <p dir="auto">